deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> Table 8 presents a breakdown of model performance across four criteria for exercise 2, showing average scores for each criterion.
+> Table 8 presents a breakdown of model scores across four criteria for exercise 2, showing the average score for each model.

 {{< table-caption >}}